 Ernesto is now a hurricane after bringing "significant flooding" to Puerto Rico and Virgin Islands

-Hurricane Ernesto has now formed in the Atlantic, the National Hurricane Center said in its 11 a.m. update on Wednesday.
-Packing 75 mph winds, the storm is churning north of Puerto Rico, where "significant flooding" is likely.
+Hurricane Ernesto is headed toward Bermuda after leaving hundreds of thousands of people without power across Puerto Rico and the Virgin Islands as a tropical storm.
+Ernesto strengthened into a hurricane Wednesday morning, the National Hurricane Center said, and is churning with 75 mph winds as forecasters expect it to even strengthen more in the coming days.

-The storm developed just days after Debby finished its trek along the U.S. East Coast.
+The storm developed just days after Debby finished its trek along the U.S. East Coast, where it left at least eight people dead, including children, as a Category 1 hurricane-turned-tropical storm.

 Ernesto had remained a tropical storm through most of the morning, reaching hurricane status once its winds reached the minimum 74 mph for classification, as measured by the Saffir-Simpson Wind Scale.
 This scale does not account for a storm's size, speed, precipitation or storm surge, all of which pose additional dangers.

 According to PowerOutage.us, Ernesto has left nearly 46,000 people in the Virgin Islands without power, including everyone on the island of St. Croix and nearly everyone on the islands of St. Thomas and St. John.
-More than 660,000 in Puerto Rico are also without power, according to island energy provider LUMA Energy.
+Nearly 730,000 people in Puerto Rico are also without power as of 2:45 p.m.
+ET, according to island energy provider LUMA Energy.

 Ernesto, currently moving at about 16 mph, is expected to continue strengthening in the coming days.
 The hurricane center predicted earlier in the morning that it could become a major hurricane, which is when a storm reaches Category 3, with winds of 111 mph or higher.